fehernandez12/shared-ride-react/README.md

 i //for iOS
 ```

-## Contributing

-Things that are missing right now:

-- [ ] Add tests and coverage implementations
-- [ ] Remove weak Token Authorization system
-- [ ] Implement more async and periodic tasks to improve the rating system
-- [ ] A UI!

 ## Want to use this project as yours?

 Please stick to the [**LICENSE**](LICENSE), you can read a TL;DR